 ASE A5 Brakes Practice Test

-6. During a test drive an excessive vibration is felt in the steering wheel only when the brakes are applied.
+6. During a test drive, excessive vibration is felt in the steering wheel only when the brakes are applied.
 The front brake rotors have just been replaced for this same problem.
-Which of the following is MOST likely to result in this vibration?
+Which of the following is MOST likely causing this vibration?